StalJo/Experimental-Psychology-Lab-OL/README.md

 ## Contributions

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

----

-This README provides a basic guide for users to get started with your script.
-Depending on your project's needs, you might want to add more sections like "Known Issues", "Troubleshooting", or "FAQs".